maves9/webpack-test/README.md

  - `npm install`

 ### To compile
+ - type `webpack` to compile your work
- - type `webpack --watch` to compile your work when you save it
+ - type `webpack --watch` to compile your work whenever you save it
+ - NOTE: keep an eye out for errors in the terminal